SupeRuier/awesome-active-learning/README.md

 **When we talk about active learning, we talk about**:
 - an approach to reduce the annotation cost in machine learning.
 - the ways to select the most important instances for the corresponding tasks.
-- in most cases, an interactive labeling manner between algorithms and oracles.
+- (in most cases) an interactive labeling manner between algorithms and oracles.
 - a machine learning setting where human experts could be involved.

 # 2. Reviews/Surveys/Benchmarks